isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 The result of that query shows that 73 tumor samples have PARP1 mutations in UCEC, followed by COAD with 26 as the next highest.
 That's a big lead by UCEC, so let's focus our work there.

+Here's where our main query will begin.
+Since this is standard SQL, we'll be naming each subtable, and the full query can be constructed by concatenating each of the following sub-queries.

 .. code-block:: sql